VB-1405/VB-1405/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Web Development
 - 🌱 I'm currently learning App Development for both iOS and Android
-- 🌱 I'm cyrruntly learning how to analyse logs on a SIEM Tool and practicing Threat Hunting
+- 🌱 I'm currently learning how to analyze logs on a SIEM Tool and practicing Threat Hunting
-- 💞️ I’m looking to collaborate on making startup ideas and new websites, applications
+- 💞️ I’m looking to collaborate on making startup ideas, new websites, and applications, and discussing different attack patterns
 - 📫 How to reach me vrishabhbhavsar@gmail.com
-- 🏫 Completed BTech from Parul University
+- 🏫 Completed BTech in Computer Science from Parul University
-- 🏫 Will pursue Master's from Cal State University
+- 🏫 Pursuing Master's in Cyber Security at Cal State University
-- 👨🏻‍💼 Intern at TechDefence Labs

 <!---
 VB-1405/VB-1405 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.